ilielucianno/DarkGhost-NDR/README.md

 I built this to monitor my own network.
 It learns how each device normally behaves and raises alerts when something changes.

 It does not use signatures.
-It looks for weird things.
+It looks for weird things in the network.

 ---